What is a Specialty Pharmacy?

 Co-pay and funding assistance is usually offered by facilitating enrollment in support programs and programs dedicated to financial assistance with specific specialty medications.

 Senderra RX is a specialty pharmacy, but that's just the beginning.
 At Senderra, we believe success lies in service to others, and as such, we are dedicated to never losing sight of people.

 We’ve modeled the way we operate around the needs of those who we serve - people with ongoing (sometimes life-altering) medical conditions.
 Our team strives to provide care and support to all parties involved.

 By leveraging our unique proprietary technological platform and working with others in the healthcare continuum (managed care, doctors, nurses and drug manufacturers), we reach better outcomes for you.

 Therapies & Medications

-Senderra RX works with patients, doctors, and managed care providers to fulfill prescriptions for a number of medical conditions.
+Senderra Specialty Pharmacy works with patients, doctors, and managed care providers to fulfill prescriptions for a number of medical conditions.